Sarib110/Digital-Image-Processing/README.md

 # Digital Image Processing Tasks

-This repository contains various tasks and projects completed as part of the Digital Image Processing course.
-Each task demonstrates the implementation of fundamental image processing techniques, including filtering, enhancement, and transformation.
+This repository contains various tasks completed as part of the Digital Image Processing course.
+Each task shows the implementation of fundamental image processing techniques, including filtering, enhancement, and transformation.

 ## Repository Structure
 - Each task is organized in a separate folder with associated code, input/output files, and a detailed README file describing the task.